papafe/papafe-blog/content/posts/realm-fody.md

 ## How Realm uses weaving

-Now, let's take a look at why Realm uses weaving, and so what is that Realm.Fody package doing.
+Now, let's take a look at how Realm uses weaving, and so what is that Realm.Fody package doing.
 IL weaving is actually used in several ways in Realm, but the underlying reasoning for all of them is to greatly simplify the experience for developers using the library.

 ### Properties